Best Note-Taking Apps in 2026

 - ×

-Importing 10,000 Evernote notes into a new app and never organizing them — migrate actively-used notes first (typically <200), archive the rest
+Importing 10,000 Evernote notes into a fresh app and never touching them again.
+Migrate the 100 you actively use; archive the rest as a dump folder.

 Expert Tips